Les Morfalous: Plot

 In French Tunisia, during the Second World War, a convoy of the French Foreign Legion is charged to recover gold bars of six billion francs from a bank in El Ksour to bring them into a safe place for the French government.
 On 5 April 1943, the contingent enters the seemingly abandoned and partially destroyed town.
 Unbeknownst to them, a German platoon holds the town and ambushes the FFL convoy, killing most of them.
 Only four legionnaires - Sergent Augagneur, Adjudant Mahuzard, and legionnaires Boissier and Borzik - survive the attack and take refuge in a hotel in ruins, where they find corpulent and pusillanimous artilleryman Béral, the only survivor of his unit.

 At night, Mahuzard and Borzik head out to recover arms and ammunition, but Borzik is killed.
 Then two German soldiers are sent out to finish off the survivors, but the legionnaries kill them.
 After donning their uniforms, Augagneur and Béral sneak out and use a howitzer on the Germans, killing them all except Captain Ulrich Dieterle, the platoon's commander, who reports the ongoings in town to his commander.

 In the aftermath, Augagneur and Boissier want to steal the gold for themselves, but Mahuzard wishes to continue the original mission.
-A fight breaks out between Mahuzard and Augagneur; Augagneur wins and takes Mahuzard under arrest, as François de La Roche-Fréon the manager of the bank arrives.
-Augagneur tries to seduce Helene, Francois' wife.
+A fight breaks out between Mahuzard and Augagneur; Augagneur wins and takes Mahuzard under arrest, as François de La Roche-Fréon, the manager of the bank arrives.
+Augagneur tries to seduce Helene, François' wife.
 They are interrupted by the German lieutenant Karl Brenner, who became friendly with Helen during the occupation, arriving in a tank.
 Helen helps Augagneur capture Karl and suggests they take the gold and sell it to an American launderer, Bob Turner, and split it three ways.